dexnou/dexnou/README.md

 📚 Currently studying at UADE, in the Computer Engineering career 📝 Great interest in UX/UI, Crypto, ML and everything that has to do with creating websites or mobile applications
-🔭 Currently working on different projects with my friends 🌟 Main languages: C#, JavaScript
+🔭 Currently working on different university projects and with friends 🌟 Main languages: C#, JavaScript
 🎵 I love any type of music, I don't stick to just one style.
 ```